 We also commit to speaking out against harm happening in the broader yoga culture and culture.
 We understand that we will be imperfect in this pursuit toward a world of true diversity, equity and inclusivity.
 We will make mistakes and stumbles in our attempts toward this vision of wholeness, and at times may need to pause, reflect and reset.

 As much as possible, we will make our evidence-based yoga practice and high level yoga anatomy continuing education economically accessible, and offer most of our programs at a sliding scale rate and / or with scholarship options.

 Present with us!

 Yoga Anatomy Academy is seeking proposals for online workshops or series from experienced teachers at the intersection of yoga, movement, wellness and science.
-For more information, go to our jobs site.
+Please fill out this form if you are interested in presenting.